 - free of tubes or face straps

-If the thought of adjusting to a CPAP machine has you losing even more sleep, call Rauch Family Dentistry to schedule an evaluation to find out if oral appliance therapy will help you sleep better.
+If the thought of adjusting to a CPAP machine has you losing even more sleep, call Rauch Family Dentistry in Mesa, AZ to schedule an evaluation to find out if oral appliance therapy will help you sleep better.
 Because, you deserve more energy and more clarity (and fewer kicks at night because you’re snoring too loudly).